bit101/quicksettings/README.md

     settings.overrideStyle("text", "fontSize", "20px");

-Most controls, except for the boolean (checkbox) and button controls show a label above the actual control.
+Most controls, except for the boolean (checkbox) and button controls show a title label above the actual control.
 You can turn this on and off for any specific control:

-    settings.hideLabel(title);
+    settings.hideTitle(title);
-    settings.showLabel(title);
+    settings.showTitle(title);

 Or for all of the controls at once:

-    settings.hideAllLabels();
+    settings.hideAllTitles();
-    settings.showAllLabels();
+    settings.showAllTitles();

 ## Panel Settings